HenrikJoreteg/human-javascript/ch07 - views.md

 ## Basics

 A view's job is to maintain a portion of the DOM.
-This means each view has *one* root element at all times and is responsibile for its contents.
+This means each view has *one* root element at all times and is responsibile for its content.

-Within a given view, you'll often find it makes sense to segment things into subviews.
+As you start to build an application with views, you'll often find it makes sense to segment things into subviews.
 Which begs the question: how do you decide how you split out your app layout into views?

 I generally start with a single main view, that I put in `views/main.js`.
 The main view has the `<body>` as it's root element.
-It rendered once and creates the main layout of your app.
+It's rendered once and creates the main layout of your app.

 The layout will vary from one app to the next, but typically, you'll have some ever-present elements that are part of the layout (navigation, etc.) and often I will have some type of main content container that swaps out based on the URL.
 I typically give that an `id` of `pages` and then render a `PageView` into that container based on the URL.

 You have to make a judegment call of the best way to segment things into manageable, logical containers.

-A good rule of thumb is that try to encapsulate views by the models you'll use to control them.
+A good rule of thumb is: try to encapsulate views by the models you'll use to control them.

 For example, if you've got a list of items you want to render, you may have have a page view that is rendered inside the main page container.
 That page view would render any headers for that page as well as a list container (a `<ul>` perhaps).